jameshendersonmills/hugo-pet-shop-ld/readme.md

     ldClient, err = ld.MakeCustomClient("YOUR_SDK_KEY", config, 10*time.Second)
     ```

-2. Replace the user key in `main.go`:
+2. Replace the user key in `main.go` if you want to track a specific user for context:
     ```go
     // Replace "example-user-key" with your own user key user := ldcontext.New("YOUR_USER_KEY")